OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Over-ear headphones are considered the more comfortable fit of all headphone designs.
 The reason for this is because no part of the headphone is resting on the ear, reducing any pressure or heat from the headphone ear cups.
-In this article, we look at the 10 best over-ear headphones of 2019; taking you through different price points, fits, applications, wireless and cable options.
+In this article, we look at the 10 best over-ear headphones; taking you through different price points, fits, applications, wireless and cable options.

 What Are Over-Ear Headphones?

 You get three primary fits when it comes to headphones.
 In-ear, on-ear, and over-ear.
 The name is actually in the title as it describes the actual fit.
 Over-ear headphones fit over the ear so your ear sits inside the ear pads.
 This is good for noise isolation and improves any noise-canceling features the headphones may have.
 For people with bigger ears, some over-ear headphones might sit slightly on the ear.

 Benefits of Over-Ear Headphones